 MIR is working in Newark, New Jersey bringing residences to disabled veterans; in Kansas city, Montana the organization is rebuilding a blighted community within the neighborhood of Manheim Park; and most recently is partnering with Sioux and Assiniboine Native American tribe members to build sustainable homes on the Fort Peck Reservation in Montana.

 More on Make It Right's new work on the Fort Peck Reservation after the break.

-Stoney Anketell, Fort Peck Tribal Councilman said that the tribe’s vision of housing and land stewardship are in line with MIR’s goals of developing healthy and sustainable communities.
+Stoney Anketell, Fort Peck Tribal Councilman said that the tribe's vision of housing and land stewardship are in line with Make It Right's goals of developing healthy and sustainable communities.
 The homes that will be designed will be available to tribe members with income levels at or below 60% of the Area Median Income, with a portion of the homes dedicated to senior adult and disabled veteran housing.
 The Low Income Housing Tax Credit Rent-to-Own program will be adopted where ownership is transferred to the tenant after 15 years of renting.

-MIR’s work will begin this month with community meetings between the MIR’s architects and designers and tribal leaders and future homeowners.
+Make It Right's work will begin this month with community meetings between the MIR's architects and designers and tribal leaders and future homeowners.
 Construction work is scheduled to begin in March 2014 for the solar and geothermal powered homes which will be designed with 3-4 bedrooms and 2-3 bathrooms.

 Read more about it here.